AlekseyBuzmakov/LibgSpanForSofia/README.md

 This implementation is referenced by Xifeng Yan, the author of gSpan, [in his web page](https://www.cs.ucsb.edu/~xyan/software/gSpan.htm).
-And is taken from [library gBoost](http://www.nowozin.net/sebastian/gboost/#download), Graph Boosting Toolbox for Matlab.
-.  gBoost is dual-licensed under both the GNU General Public License, version 2 and the Mozilla Public License, version 1.1.
+And is taken from [library gBoost](http://www.nowozin.net/sebastian/gboost/#download), Graph Boosting Toolbox for Matlab. gBoost is dual-licensed under both the GNU General Public License, version 2 and the Mozilla Public License, version 1.1.
 Accordingly we remain among these settings.

 ## Some details about the algorithm
-*gSpan* finds frequent graph patterns starting from empty graphs and moving to larger and large ones.
+*gSpan* finds frequent graph patterns starting from an empty graph and moving to larger and large ones.
 It uses canoncial code DFS to avoid redandancy in generated subgraphs.

 ## Compilation of the library
 You will need